 Thrall Build Guide “The Elements will destroy you!”

-The Standard Sundering Build is, as the name suggests, compatible with a variety of team compositions.
+The Solo Lane Build is, as the name suggests, designed to help Thrall survive in the Solo Lane.
 It is a fairly safe build, that allows you perform well in a majority of games you play.
 We do, however, strongly recommend reading the Talents section, since Thrall has several situational talents, such as Spirit Shield at Level 13 or Alpha Wolf at Level 16, that can greatly improve his overall combat performance.

-Thanks to his strong self-sustain, Thrall excels as a solo-laner on maps like Blackheart's Bay, Haunted Mines, or Sky Temple.
-Doing so allows his teammates to rotate together.
+Thanks to his strong self-sustain, Thrall excels as a solo-laner on maps like Braxis Holdout, Battlefield of Eternity, or Sky Temple but can also be played as a potent 4-man laner on maps like Battlefield of Eternity, Braxis Holdout, or Volskaya Foundry using the Crash Lightning Build.
 All in all, Thrall does not underperform on any map, which is why he is often considered to be a very safe pick during drafts, especially when you are not quite sure which Hero to choose.

 - Thrall is a very powerful solo-laner, who thrives in one-versus-one situations.